db3dev/activemq/readme.md

 **websocketExceptionCallback:** Function to call when Websocket Connection fails

 ## API
+When constructing the client object optionally a http.Agent interface can be passed in.
+This allows the support and configuration of a proxy server in the connection.

 **connect()** --- Triggers websocket and STOMP protocols to activate and maintain connection to message queue.

 **disconnect()** --- Triggers websocket and STOMP protocols to deactivate (close) and not attempt to maintain a connection to message queue.